-In the past, our policy research interns have covered topics as various as socio-economic diversity in public schools, the Affordable Care Act, public-private partnerships for building infrastructure, income disparity and U.S. policy in the Middle East.
+In the past, our policy research Summer Scholars have covered topics as varied as socioeconomic diversity in public schools, the Affordable Care Act, income disparity, and U.S. policy in the Middle East.

-On the editorial and communications side, interns have developed graphic design projects, built websites, digitally archived old TCF books, and edited the work of fellows and interns.
+On the editorial and communications side, Summer Scholars have developed graphic design projects, built websites, edited commentaries, and maintained short-form schedules.

-For nonprofit management, interns will help develop and implement a funding strategy for a particular policy area, or work on a business recovery plan.
+For nonprofit management, Summer Scholars have developed and implemented a funding strategy for a particular policy area, or worked on a business recovery plan.

 How does the program work?

-You’ll be with us in our New York City office for 8 weeks, full-time.
-The dates of the program are Monday, June 5 through Friday, July 28, 2017.
+You’ll be with us in our New York City office for eight weeks, full-time.
+The dates of the program are Monday, June 4 through Friday, July 27, 2018.

 In some (rare) exceptions, we can alter the dates of the program, but we really prefer candidates who can work during the official period.